 German market focus.
 Germany is the largest economy in the EU and one of the top ecommerce markets in Europe.
 German consumers are data-conscious, legally aware, and expect fast, reliable websites.
 A Frankfurt server delivers optimal performance for German users specifically.

 SaaS products serving European enterprises.
-B2B SaaS serving European businesses across multiple countries benefits from Frankfurt's central position — low latency to the most users across the broadest geographic spread.
+B2B SaaS serving customers across several European countries can benefit from Frankfurt's central position and broad network connectivity.

 CDN origin servers for European distribution.
 Major CDNs (Cloudflare, Fastly, Akamai) have large Frankfurt PoPs.
 Using Frankfurt as a CDN origin server gives the CDN optimal connectivity to pull content from your server for distribution across European edge nodes.